Tuesday / September 11

 Another man wasn’t so sure.
 “There’s no love there — they’re all just jockeying for power.
 It’s not even about lust.
 It’s about whatever they think is important to them at the time.
 They fight for these things, and once they’ve got it, they throw it away… It’s not enough… It’s not Edmund, it’s what he represents.”
 One man said, “It’s about the boy.
 The power is a byproduct.”

-I wondered about whether any of this was intentional on Edmund’s part, or if he’s along for the ride, taking opportunities as they come.
-“I see him totally in control of the situation,” one man said.
+“I see Edmund totally in control of the situation,” one man said.
 “He’s that manipulative and deceitful… He gets a taste of that power, and he wants more and more and more and more.
 It’s not, he’s being taken for a ride.
 He’s pulling it in.
 Don’t think for one second that all his dreams aren’t coming true.”
 I said that I didn’t think the two things had to be mutually exclusive, but this clearly wasn’t part of the original plan, or he would have told us at the beginning of the play.
 He didn’t orchestrate Cornwall’s death.
 So, even if he was sleeping with one or both sisters prior to that, he couldn’t have anticipated the opportunity to marry one of them.
 Perhaps now he’s in control, but this stuff is unexpected.

 Another man agreed, saying that Edmund’s only original goal was to get Edgar’s land.
 “Having a different title doesn’t change who you are, though,” he said.
 “When you have a viewpoint what it’s gonna be like… it doesn’t make those expectations true… He’s not quite at the end yet, so he’s still trying to figure out that plot… His whole thing was, ‘I don’t want to be seen as base.
 And if I get a bunch of power along the way, awesome.’”
 He continued, “He didn’t want to be king; he wanted to be acknowledged… If anyone’s had a sibling, where you feel like you’re living in their shadow, you know that you can get caught up… and you keep chasing it.
 They’re chasing an idea.
 Some people end up in prison, chasing those kinds of ideas.”